 Higher Scores Aren’t Always Better: Percent Planned Complete (PPC) Example

-Construction is full of competitive personalities - more is always better.
-This is not always the case, and you must be careful when setting targets that your goals don't have unintended consequences.
-Percent Planned Complete (PPC) is a perfect example.
+Construction is full of competitive personalities - where more is always better.
+But that isn't always true.
+When setting targets, be careful that your goals don't have unintended consequences.
+Percent Planned Complete (PPC) shows why.

 Joseph Irby Profile Picture